NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 Adjust the output data rate (ODR) so it's compatible with the rate at which you are sampling the data from the IMU.
 The ODR should be as closes as possible to how quickly you can sample (i.e., how frequently your `loop()` runs.)

 The AHRS example prints the latency for each trip through the loop at the beginning of each line (usually ~4ms).
-Your sampling rate is 1/latency (e.g., 500Hz).
+Your sampling rate is 1/latency (e.g., 250Hz).
 You set the ODR for both the gyro and the accelerometer using `CTRL_REG1_G` (Section 7.12 of the IMU datasheet).

-As your software evolves and gets slower, you may need to adjust your ODR.

 #### Setup the Low-Pass Filter on the Accelerometer

 The low-pass filter for the accelerometer is shown in Figure 8 of the IMU datasheet.
 The low-pass filter is labeled "LPF2 XL".
 You need to route the output of that filter to the "Data Reg Fifo".
-You'll need to configure the `CTRL_REG7_XL` to set the HR and FDS bits to select the output of LPF2.
+You'll need to configure the `CTRL_REG7_XL` to set the `HR` and `FDS` bits to select the output of LPF2.

-You also need to set the cutoff for LPF2 by setting the ORD Ratio.
+You also need to set the cutoff for `LPF2` by setting the ORD Ratio.
 The cutoff is set by dividing the ODR by the ODR ratio.
 For the default ORD (952Hz) and the default ratio (9), the low-pass cutoff is 105.7Hz.

 **Note:** There's an inconsistency in the datasheet between Figure 8 and Section 25.
 Can you find it?
 You'll need to experiment to see which part of the datasheet is correct.

 #### Setup Filters On the Gyroscope

  `CTRL_REG1_G` (Section 7.12), `CTRL_REG2_G` (Section 7.13), and `CTRL_REG3_G` (Section 7.14).
 Control the filters on the gyroscope.  you want to let as much of the high-frequency signal from the gyroscope through as possible.
 Figure 28 shows the data path for the gyroscope measurements.

 #### Adjust for Offsets

 When your FCB is still and level, it will probably not return zero pitch and zero pitch rate.
 When your FCB starts up (or maybe when you arm it) it should check the values coming from the IMU to see what offsets you are measuring.
-You should correct for these offsets so that the measured values are correct.
+You should correct for these offsets so that the measured values are correct by substracting the value measured at calibration.

 #### Coding Conventions